shayekh/shayekh.github.io/README.md

 - Coordinated on projects involving Android and Flutter development.
 - Facilitated the development and implementation of project plans adhering to industry standards.

+## Projects

+**Service7000**
+Service 7000 AG is a Swiss specialist in household appliance services — offering repair, sales, and installation for all major brands.
+They operate independently of manufacturers, focusing on sustainable solutions—repairing when possible, replacing when necessary.
+They also provide services to real-estate managers, offer courses, inspections, customer portal access, and support for subsidy funding.

+**Sheba Manager**
+Sheba Manager is subsidiary of the revolutionary Sheba universe in Bangladesh for MSMEs that helps a user to track sale, cash flow, inventory management, order processing, account management, digital banking, loan processing, digital marketing and beyond.
+This is an agent of business growth, for the growing economy of MSME.
+The philosophy behind this solution is Start, Sale, Manage & Grow.
+This is a step forward digitizing Micro, Small & Medium Entrepreneurs and nurturing holistic development of the community.

 ## Competitive Programming
 - Hackerrank: [Shayekh Ebne Mizan - HackerRank ](https://www.hackerrank.com/profile/shayekhebnemizan)
 - LeetCode: [Shayekh Ebne Mizan- LeetCode ](https://leetcode.com/u/shayekh01/)